-Email design: tools & tips to perfect it
+Email design: 10 tools and 14 tips to perfect it

 Email design tools, techniques, and tips that will help you create professional emails that inspire action and conversions.